agape-apps/beth-stack/README.md

 - The static site is based on the Bulma Tropico template: [restylianos/bulma-tropico-template: Bulma tropico template 🍍](https://github.com/restylianos/bulma-tropico-template)

 ### Commands

+- There is no build step required for TypeScript and JSX.
+Bulma only requires a build step when customizing the theme.

 Run the server